Alec-Sawalski/Activity-Data/README.md

 ## Multiple Regression final output - Daily Activity

-Although not signficant, the variables "n22" and "n23" were forced into the final model to control for repeated variables for a fixed effect from our data.
+When analyzing the data set, we noticed there were certain CowID's which contained multiple CowID observations.
+Due to this, we added in a count variable "n2" to give us the number of unique observations per ID.
 Below is a table showing the number of observations per unique ID of the cattle.
 You can see that 25 unique ID's had 1 observation, 34 unique ID's had 2 observations, and 36 unique ID's had 3 observations.

+    Table for Number of Observations

      1  2  3

     25 34 36